 Intercultural therapy

 Intercultural therapy acknowledges and incorporates the cultural backgrounds of individuals in the therapy process.
 The therapy recognises that culture and ethnicity can play a significant role in shaping an individual’s beliefs, values, and behaviours, and that these factors can impact mental health and wellbeing.
-Intercultural therapy aims to create a safe and non-judgmental space where individuals can explore their cultural identities and how it affects their experiences and relationships.
+Intercultural therapy aims to create a non-judgmental space where individuals can explore their cultural identities and how it affects their experiences and relationships.

 Internal family systems therapy